WKU Summer Forensic Institute | July 7 – 15, 2018

 Ours is a work camp.
 While students will have evenings free to socialize and relax, the rest of the day is spent learning how to craft a performance.
 Lecture is used to prepare students, and this is then applied in group and individual coaching sessions.
 You will not need to bring any topics or scripts to camp, unless you would like, as we plan on coaching the entire process.
 While many other camps will coach a single performance, necessitating returning to camp each year to be coached again, we give you the tools to do the task yourself.

-The below video is from last year’s end-of-camp performances, of students who felt comfortable showing off what they’ve accomplished in their week-plus of work.
+The below video is from the 2018 end-of-camp performances, of students who felt comfortable showing off what they’ve accomplished in their week-plus of work.
 Some of these students had never done these events–or any competition–before.
+If you are interested in the same performances from previous years, we have some of those on our Youtube channel, accessible from this video portal.